queicherius/react-globe/README.md

   .concat([{test: /\.po$/, loaders: ['i18next-po-loader']}])
 ```

-And now you can just import the messages from `po` files, which will automatically convert them into the format that is expected:
+Now you can just import the messages from `po` files, which will automatically convert them into the format that is expected:

 ```js
 import deMessages from './translations/de.po'